You can create a TCP/UDP Load Balancer by creating a

 load balancer or Service.
 If omitted, an ephemeral IP is assigned.
 For more

-However, if you create an internal TCP/UDP load balancer manually, you can
+If you create an internal TCP/UDP load balancer manually, you can choose your

-choose your Google Kubernetes Engine nodes' instance group as the backend.
-Kubernetes
+Google Kubernetes Engine nodes' instance group as the backend.
+Kubernetes Services of

 - Read the GKE network overview.